learn-co-curriculum/dsc-cities-try-experience/p_16_useful_list_tools_lab.md

 ***

-In this lesson we used the `len()` function to count the elements in our list.
-We also used the `set()` function to get a set of the unique values in the list and then we were able to convert the set back to a list to make it better for our use.
+In this lesson, you used the `len()` function to count the elements in the list.
+You also used the `set()` function to get a set of the unique values in the list and converted the set back to a list to make it easier to use.